marbleville/Discord-Notification-Manger/README.md

 # Discord-Notification-Manger
-Intercepts and mages how I receive pings on Discord
+Intercepts and manages how I receive pings on Discord